-Goal 7: Engage in interprofessional education and collaborative practice and understand their influence of patient outcomes
+Goal 7: Engage in interprofessional education and collaborative practice and understand their influence on patient outcomes.

 Outcome: Students will participate in at least two College-sponsored interprofessional activities prior to graduation and will experience at least one interprofessional education touchpoint during a clinical rotation.